Amazon Frogbit: A Versatile Aquatic Plant for Aquariums and Ponds

 Propagation

-Amazon frogbit (Limnobium laevigatum) can be propagated through various methods, including vegetative propagation and sexual reproduction.
+Limnobium laevigatum can be propagated through various methods, including vegetative propagation and sexual reproduction.

 2. Vegetatively.
-Amazon frogbit produces small daughter plants attached to the main plant.
+Can produces small daughter plants attached to the main plant.
 These daughter plants can be separated from the parent plant once they have developed their own set of roots and leaves.
 Gently detach the daughter plant from the parent plant and place it in a suitable location in the aquarium or pond.